🎨 HTML-CSS

 The browser sorts all your rulesets, or declarations, into a defined order according to the power, or weight, of the declaration and applies the result, like a game of cards where higher value cards beat lower value cards.

 Stronger rules override weaker rules.
 Everything is sorted and sorted until eventually a final value wins out and the view is rendered.
-The browser sorts like this:

 1. Match the media